airboxlab/airboxlab.github.io/_posts/2021-06-14-events-class.md

 <center><i>Boxplot of difference between humidity max and min values, by tag</i></center>
 <br/>

-This time, we can deduce that VOC and humidity levels seem to be impacted most by air renewal (first) and presence.
+This time, we can see that VOC and humidity levels seem to be impacted the most by air renewal (first) and then presence.

-We now have an intuition about how air quality changes reflects on some of Foobot's sensors.
-We can go a bit deeper to better exploit variance in data in order to separate event types.
+We now have an intuition about how air quality changes affects some of Foobot's sensors readings.
+We can go a bit further by checking how variance in data distinguish event types.

-### Exploiting variance in data with Principal Components Analysis
+### Using variance in data with Principal Components Analysis

-[Principal Components Analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) is a very popular technique that is mostly used for
+[Principal Components Analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) is a common technique mostly used for

 - dimensionality reduction: if variance in data can be explained by few _principal components_ (where number of principal components &lt; number of features) then one can use these components for further analysis, mining or model training
-- visualisation: 2 or 3 principal components are easy to plot, so PCA is convenient for visualizing how variance is explained in data, especially if you associate labels with data points.
+- visualization: 2 or 3 principal components are easy to plot, so PCA is convenient to visualize how variance is explained in data, especially when associating labels with data points.

 PCA also has its limits: it really works well when problem is linear, that is when data you want to split is linearly separable.
-Let's not forget also that PCA really just provides a rotation (or projection onto a different space) that maximizes the variance (principle: diagonalization of the covariance/correlation matrix) for the given data, using fewer dimensions.
-It can't go beyond (it's not a classifier).
+Let's not forget also that PCA just provides a rotation (or projection onto a different space) which maximizes the variance (principle: diagonalization of the covariance/correlation matrix) for the given data, using fewer dimensions.
+It can't go beyond; it's not a classifier.

 Using PySpark and scikit-learn, it's a straightforward task to setup a toy pipeline that pre-processes our dataset (like standardizing features), then applies PCA.
 Following plots are demonstrating PCA with 2 and 3 components.